Fleio release model¶

 2020.12.0).
 Beta versions are not recommended for production use.

 a STABLE release follows about a week after the beta release.
 Stable versions end with

 2020.12.1) and are recommended for production.

 Other versions may be released the same month if there are urgent and important bug fixes to ship.

 The scheduled monthly releases are the only way we ship security and bug fixes.

-Bug fixes are not back-ported to older versions, regardless if you have an owned or leased license.
+Bug fixes are not back-ported to older versions, regardless if you have a legacy owned license or leased license.

 With an active leased license, you can use any Fleio version that was released.
 However, we recommend that you update frequently and keep close to the latest stable version.